 Casinos want to squeeze as much out of a slot machine as they can, so many old slot machines which have been removed from the casino floor are sent off to the workshop to be dismantled and used for parts, or otherwise sold as scrap.”

-But not all slot machines end their lives on the scrap heap, others are simply locked away in the basement of the casino.
-I can see it now, as the vault opens, the whimpering of old slots can be heard “pick me, pick me,” hoping to see the light of day in the casino one last time, only to have it opened up, or have it’s only arm ripped off for an aging slot still on the floor.
-Oh, the horror…….
+But not all slot machines end their lives on the scrap heap.
+Some are simply locked away in storage.
+I can see it now.
+As the vault opens, the sound of whimpering old slots can be heard saying “pick me, pick me.”
+Unfortunately, some machines are still hoping to see the light of day in the casino one last time.

 Some older machines are sold.
 Collectors buy them, or other casinos, especially on cruise ships or in North America, namely Caribbean Islands.
 Some people buy them from collectors for home use.
 Only a few states, such as Arizona, allow for personal ownership.
 And many of the newer machines with TITO technology (no coins) are not favorable for home usage.
 Those with TITO have one problem for personal play – you need a gambling license to buy the paper for the tickets!